Balayan: Geography

-Balayan is bounded on the north by Tuy, west by Calatagan and Lian, east by Calaca, and south by the Balayan Bay.
+Balayan is bounded to the north by Tuy, to the west by Calatagan and Lian, to the east by Calaca, and to the south by Balayan Bay.

 Distance from Manila, the country's capital, is 106 km and 48 km from Batangas City, the provincial capital.

 Topography

 Balayan is strategically located at the center of western Batangas.
 The town is bounded on the north by Tuy, north-east by Nasugbu, east by Calaca, west by Lian, south-west by Calatagan, and south by Balayan Bay.

 Climate

 Balayan falls under the first type of climate: Dry season from November to April and Wet season from May to October.
 Balayan's Atmospheric Temperature is 28.5 to 29.8 in (English Mercurial Barometer Scale).
 The average annual temperature in Balayan is 27.2 C. The Average Annual Rainfall is 73.39 in.

 Barangays

+Balayan is politically subdivided into 48 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

-Balayan is politically subdivided into 48 barangays.
-The largest barangay in town is Patugo while the smallest is District 12.
+The largest barangay in town is Patugo while the smallest is Barangay 12.